-The National Notifiable Diseases Surveillance System (NNDSS) is a nationwide collaboration that enables all levels of public health—local, state, territorial, federal, and international—to share notifiable disease-related health information.
-Public health uses this information to monitor, control, and prevent the occurrence and spread of state-reportable and national notifiable infectious and noninfectious diseases and conditions.
+The National Notifiable Diseases Surveillance System (NNDSS) is a nationwide collaboration that enables all levels of public health—local, state, territorial, federal, and international—to share notifiable disease related health information.
+Public health uses this information to monitor, control, and prevent the occurrence and spread of state-reportable and nationally notifiable infectious and noninfectious diseases and conditions and outbreaks.

 NNDSS is a multifaceted program that includes the surveillance system for collection, analysis, and sharing of health data.
 It also includes policies, laws, electronic messaging standards, people, partners, information systems, processes, and resources at the local, state, territorial, and national levels.

 Supporting Public Health Surveillance in Jurisdictions and at CDC

 Notifiable disease surveillance begins at the level of local, state, and territorial public health departments (also known as jurisdictions).
 Jurisdictional laws and regulations mandate reporting of cases of specified infectious and noninfectious conditions to health departments.
 The health departments work with healthcare providers, laboratories, hospitals, and other partners to obtain the information needed to monitor, control, and prevent the occurrence and spread of these health conditions.
 In addition, health departments voluntarily notify CDC about the occurrence of certain conditions.